immstudios/dramatica/README.md

 2. Copy `examples/dramatica.json` to `.nx/dramatica.json` and tweak the rules to match your needs.
 3. Add `dramatica` to the `solvers` list of your playout channel configuration

-## Requirements
+### Requirements

 Dramatica uses default Nebula metadata types extensively.
-It assumes EBUCore schemes are used, but similar structure should also work.
+It assumes [EBUCore](https://tech.ebu.ch/MetadataEbuCore) classification schemes are used (Nebula default), but similar structure should also work.

 Following configuration is required